Morrisville, NC

 10.4k people

-As of 2023, 35.1% of Morrisville, NC residents (10.7k people) were born outside of the United States, which is higher than the national average of 13.8%.
+As of 2023, 35.1% of Morrisville, NC residents (10.7k people) were born outside of the United States, which is approximately the same as the national average of 13.8%.
 In 2022, the percentage of foreign-born citizens in Morrisville, NC was 34.9%, meaning that the rate has been increasing.

 The following chart shows the percentage of foreign-born residents in Morrisville, NC compared to that of it's neighboring and parent geographies.